luna7111/Topographic-Visualizer-v0/README.md

+> [!NOTE]
+>
+> This project is currently being rewritten in C++ and CMake and using RayLib to improve it's performance and portability.

 # FdF
 FdF is a project inside the 42 Common core.
 It consists on the development of a topographic map visualizer using pure C and the (very limited) MiniLibX graphic library.